r-cz/r-cz-monorepo/README.md

 1. Create a new directory under `apps/`
 2. Set up the package.json with dependencies on shared packages
 3. Import and use shared components and configurations

+## Deployment

+Each app in the monorepo is deployed via Cloudflare Pages to its respective domain/subdomain.

+## Common UI Components

+Common UI components are stored in the `packages/ui` directory and imported by apps.

+## Shared Configuration

+Shared configurations are stored in the `packages/config` directory.